SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 ```
 #### Phrase 2

-This phrase focuses on the clean fuels and technology part of the T&Is.
 The basic structure is *clean fuels/tech + reliance/access + households*.
 It is similar to phrase 1, but includes terms such as `kerosene` og `fuel$` which are broad unless combined with `household$`.

 ```Ceylon =
 TS=